jsudano/PyCheckers/readme.md

 A simple implementation of checkers I did as a coding challenge.
 Occasionally I change it a bit when I'm bored.

 ## Dependencies
-Should currently run on a unix-y system with python3
+Should currently run on any system with python3, but I haven't tested on Windows for a while

 ## Instructions
 - run checkers.py to start